hunglvosu/hunglvosu.github.io/_posts/2022-03-24-Syllabus-Algs.md

  **Grading**

 - Homework (40%): Homework is **bi-weekly** and includes 6 assignments.
-The lowest assignment will be weighted 50% only.
+The lowest assignment will be dropped.
-- Weekly Quizzes (10%): We will have 11 quizzes total, and the lowest quiz will be drop.
+- Weekly Quizzes (10%): We will have 11 quizzes total, and the lowest quiz will be dropped.
-- Midterm 1 (15%):
+- Midterm 1 (15%)
 - Midterm 2 (15%)
 - Final (20%): Scheduled by the university and will be comprehensive.

 **Attendance policies:** Attendance is not optional.
 If you do not attend a lecture, you are responsible for learning the materials covered in the leccture yourself.
+A small percentage point will be given to those who attend the lectures.

 **Academic Honesty and Collaboration Policy:**